×

 • Set up native OpenShift router service.
 Provide the ability to set the router as private and add up to one additional router shard.

-• Install, configure, and maintain OpenShift SDN components for default internal pod traffic.
+• Install, configure, and maintain OpenShift SDN components for default internal pod traffic (for clusters created prior to version 4.11).

 • Provide the ability for the customer to manage NetworkPolicy and EgressNetworkPolicy (firewall) objects.